anthonybuitrago/stremio-discord-rpc/README.md

 **Stremio Discord RPC** is a software engineering project developed by **Anthony Buitrago**.
 It serves as a lightweight, standalone integration tool designed to bridge the gap between the Stremio media player and the Discord Rich Presence system.
 Currently, Stremio lacks native integration with Discord on Windows, leaving users without the ability to display their activity automatically.

 This project solves that problem by creating a background process that monitors local playback activity and updates the user's Discord profile in real-time.
-It features a robust "Anti-Buffer" system to prevent status flickering during network loads, intelligent metadata retrieval for fetching high-quality cover art, and a non-intrusive system tray interface for management.
-It is designed to be portable, configurable via JSON, and efficient in resource consumption.
+It features a robust "Anti-Buffer" system, intelligent metadata retrieval with caching, and a non-intrusive system tray interface.

+## Key Features
+- **Real-time Status**: Updates Discord with the movie/series you are watching.
+- **Smart Metadata**: Fetches high-quality cover art from Cinemeta.
+- **Robustness**: Auto-reconnects if Stremio is closed or network fails.
+- **Performance**: In-memory caching to reduce API calls.
+- **Logging**: Rotating log system to keep disk usage low.

 # Description of the System Architecture and API Interaction